-Store sumatriptan tablets between 20° to 25°C (68° to 77°F).
+Store sumatriptan tablets between 68°F to 77°F (20°C to 25°C).
 Keep sumatriptan tablets and all medicines out of the reach of children.

-General information about the safe and effective use of sumatriptan tablets.
+General information about the safe and effective use of sumatriotan tablets.

 Medicines are sometimes prescribed for purposes other than those listed in Patient Information leaflets.
 Do not use sumatriptan tablets for a condition for which it was not prescribed.
 Do not give sumatriptan tablets to other people, even if they have the same symptoms you have.
 It may harm them.

 This Patient Information leaflet summarizes the most important information about sumatriptan tablets.
 If you would like more information, talk with your healthcare provider.
-You can ask your healthcare provider or pharmacist for information professionals.
+You can ask your healthcare provider or pharmacist for information about sumatriptan tablets that is written for healthcare professionals.
 For more information, call Mylan at 1-877-446-3679 (1-877-4-INFO-RX).